 Baker and his wife Cody have one daughter, Zoey.
+Watch his video here.

 He will receive a Kubota tractor lease, $1,000 AgroLiquid gift certificate and an expense-paid trip to the 2020 AFBF Annual Meeting in Austin, Texas to compete in the American Farm Bureau Federation Young Farmers and Ranchers Achievement Award national contest, sponsored by the Michigan Foundation for Agriculture.

-EXCELLENCE: Joseph Ankley, Lapeer County
+Excellence in Agriculture — Joseph Ankley, Lapeer County

 Joseph Ankley grew up on his family’s dairy and cash crop farm and was active in 4-H and FFA.
 He has applied his passions for those programs into his career as an agriscience educator and FFA advisor.
 Ankley is responsible for creating curricula that reinforces topics in the areas of agriculture, food and natural resources and managing the school’s experiential learning spaces including a greenhouse, livestock facility, floral shop and community produce garden.
 As an FFA advisor, he is responsible for providing opportunities for his students to gain premier leadership, personal growth and career success.